-Maximum Marks 30 Duration: 1 Hour NOTE: 1.
+Maximum Marks 30

+Number of Questions to be Set :

+Duration : 1 Hour

+NOTE: 1.
 All questions are compulsory.

 2. All questions carry equal marks.

 Questio n No. Particulars (Nature of Questions) Marks (Given) Marks (To Be Attempted)

 Q-1 Attempt any two of the following.

 A. Theory/ Concept based question 15 10

 B. Theory/ Concept based question 15 10

 C. Theory/ Concept based question

 Q-2 Attempt any two of the following.

 A. Theory/ Concept based question 10

 B. Theory/ Concept based question 15 10

 C. Theory/ Concept based question

 Q-3 Attempt any two of the following.

-A. Theory/ Concept based question
+A. Theory/ Concept based question 10

 B. Theory/ Concept based question 15 10

 C. Theory/ Concept based question

 Total 45 30

-Syllabus of courses of FY BMS Programme (With effect from the Academic Year 2023-2024)
+Syllabus of courses of FY BMS Programme (With effect from the Academic Year 2025-26)